Handheld HDR Photos

 In such instances, I look for trees or rocks to brace my camera, or I do the best I can by creating a “human tripod” using basic Photo 101 techniques: wide stance, elbows locked in to ribs, camera braced to face, hold breath, and gently squeeze the shutter.
 Even still, there are always going to be some perspective shifts among any bracketed exposures I take.

-Uwe Steinmueller’s Tutorial which I found on dpreview.com gave a tip on getting better HDRs from handheld images by stacking and aligning the images in Photoshop before processing in your HDR program, such as Photomatix Pro 4 (which I use) or Nik Software’s HDR Efex Pro.
-The tutorial includes a downloadable “Stack/Align/Crop” script you can add to your Photoshop scripts, which is an enhanced auto align version of CS5′s “Merge to HDR” script.
-The details on how to download, install, and use the alignment script are clearly explained in Uwe’s tutorial.
+Uwe Steinmueller’s tutorial, which I found on dpreview.com, gave a tip on getting better HDRs from handheld images by stacking and aligning the images in Photoshop before processing in your HDR program, such as Photomatix Pro 4 (which I use) or Nik Software’s HDR Efex Pro.
+The tutorial referenced a script for Photoshop which performs the stacking and alignment; the script is an enhanced auto align version of Photoshop’s “Merge to HDR” script..

 The wildflower photo above was my first attempt at the technique.
 I installed the downloadable script, which I used to stack, align, and crop three handheld exposures in Photoshop CS5.
 These I processed in Photomatix Pro 4 to create my HDR from three perfectly aligned photos.
 I am very pleased with the results I got applying this technique.
 In fact, this handheld HDR is one of the sharpest and most beautifully detailed photos I’ve taken in quite some time!